On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Introduction

 \subsection{Overview of the results}

 The main result of the paper is the following.

 \begin{theorem*}[Main Theorem] Given a multivariate noncommutative polynomial $f\in\F_q\angle{X}$ for a finite field\footnote{We present the detailed randomized algorithm over large finite fields.
-In the case of small finite fields we obtain a deterministic $\poly(s,q,|X|)$ time algorithm with minor modifications.} $\F_q$ by a noncommutative arithmetic formula of size $s$ as input, a factorization of $f$ as a product $f=f_1f_2\cdots f_r$ can be computed in randomized time $\poly(s,\log_2q,|X|)$, where each $f_i\in\F_q\angle{X}$ is an irreducible polynomial that is output as an algebraic branching program. \end{theorem*}
+In the case of small finite fields we obtain a deterministic $\poly(s,q,|X|)$ time algorithm with minor modifications.} $\F_q$ by a noncommutative algebraic branching program of size $s$ as input, a factorization of $f$ as a product $f=f_1f_2\cdots f_r$ can be computed in randomized time $\poly(s,\log_2q,|X|)$, where each $f_i\in\F_q\angle{X}$ is an irreducible polynomial that is output as an algebraic branching program. \end{theorem*}

 The proof has three broad steps described below.